 NB: This itinerary also operates in reverse.
 Depending on the railway capacity this journey could be routed slightly differently.

-• Price may vary due to fluctuations in exchange rates – please contact us for a quote
+- Pricing varies due to fluctuations in exchange rates; please contact us for current pricing

 - Please enquire about pricing for children (3 to 9 years) and singles in Royal Suites